-The direct fluorescent antibody (DFA) test is a rapid microscopic procedure for detecting the presence of a particular antigen (typically a specific protein on the surface of a virus, bacterium or other microbes) using a fluorescently labeled monocolonal antibodies (mAb).
+The direct fluorescent antibody (DFA) test is a rapid microscopic procedure for detecting the presence of a particular antigen (typically a specific protein on the surface of a virus, bacterium, or other microbes) using a fluorescently labeled monoclonal antibodies (mAb).
 DFA technique is a valuable tool for visualizing certain bacteria and viruses that are difficult to isolate or culture from patient samples.

-Fluorescent chemicals (e.g fluorescein isothiocyanate) are conjugated (attached) to the constant region of an antibody.
-When labeled antibody is incubated with a test sample, antibody will bind to an antigen, if present.
-Unbound antibody can be washed away and areas, where antigen is present, can be visualized as fluorescent-apple-green areas using a fluorescence microscope.
-If specific antigen is absent there will be no staining.
+Fluorescent chemicals (e.g fluorescein isothiocyanate) are conjugated (attached) to the constant region of antibodies.
+When labeled antibodies are incubated with a test sample, the antibody will bind to an antigen, if present.
+Unbound antibodies are washed away.
+Areas, where antigens are present, are visualized as fluorescent-apple-green using a fluorescence microscope.
+If specific antigens are absent there will be no fluorescence.

 - Prepare the sample by fixing it to the glass slide.

 - Apply an appropriate volume of specific fluorescein-labeled antibody to cover the fixed smear.
 Smear should not be allowed to dry during staining process.

 - Incubate at 36°± 2°C for 25 to 65 minutes in a humidified chamber

 - Decant excess antibody from the smear by rinsing with appropriate buffer (e.g. phosphate-buffered saline) or deionized water.